datagrok/dialogue/cas.md

     - Allowing others to dictate which resources will be queried is an attack vector.
 There should be a carefully constructed policy about types of URLs, allowed domains and schemas, queries per unit time, etc.
 - The user might not want to query the network, if doing so inappropriately reveals information about themselves to others.
     - This should be an option set per-call, default to not querying
-- The user might want to query only a trusted subset of the network, like their friends in a darknet.
-They might want to allow their request to propagate throughout the darknet using transitive trust, or to be limited to their friends only.
+- The user might want to query only a trusted subset of the network, like their Avatar's friends in a darknet.
+They might want to allow their request to propagate throughout the darknet using transitive trust, or to be limited to their Avatar's immediate friends only.
 - The user might want to query only networks which are accessed through an anonymizing proxy like [Tor][].
     - This is probably equivalent to "not querying if doing so reveals information about themselves to others" when the user has no network CAS providers configured who declare anonymous=True.
 - The user might not want to retrieve data above a certain size if they are using a metered or slow connection.